Frequently Asked Questions

 Will schools be closed?

 Beginning Monday, March 16, 2020, Lawrence Township Public Schools will be closed and will move to a virtual/remote learning environment.
-This closing extends through our spring break.
-Governor Murphy announced this week that all New Jersey school districts will remain closed until at least April 20th.
+On Monday, May 4, 2020, Governor Phil Murphy announced that all New Jersey schools will remain closed for the remainder of the 2019-2020 school year..
 A decision as to when the schools will reopen will be made by the Governor and all NJ schools will open at the same time.

 How will instruction continue?